ftgTUGraz/LLM4ADSTest/README.md

 Contributions are welcome—feel free to suggest new papers via issues or pull requests.
 Alternatively, you can also contact us via [yongqi.zhao@tugraz.at](mailto:yongqi.zhao@tugraz.at) and [dong.bi@tugraz.at](mailto:dong.bi@tugraz.at). **This repository will be continuously updated as new relevant papers emerge**, and we appreciate suggestions from the community to help keep the collection comprehensive and current.

 ## How to use
+You can quickly find the literature related to different modules covered in the survey paper by consulting the tables in the repository, including each work’s title, publication date, code resources, and a brief summary.

+If you have a paper relevant to the application of LLMs in Scenario-Based Testing of ADS, ([please nominate them for inclusion](https://docs.google.com/forms/d/e/1FAIpQLSdn8aTgKbcia4uTbJNRncjz-DLLJ-8xg9Ds4Z5JPdD-VB2zgQ/viewform)).

 ## Citation
 If you think this repo is useful, please cite our paper: